Sir John Tobin: Background

 He was born into the large family of Patrick Tobin (1735–1794) of Kirkbraddon (Braddan, Isle of Man), a merchant with Irish background, and his wife Helen Breakill; his brother Thomas (1775–1863) was father of Sir Thomas Tobin (1807–1881).
 His sister Amelia married William Hillary in 1813, as his second wife.

 At sea

 Tobin went to sea young from Liverpool.
 By 1793 and the outbreak of the French Revolutionary Wars he was master of the Gipsy or Gipsey, a privateer.
 Off the Kingdom of Loango, he captured the Hirondelle, a French slaver and its cargo.
 The prize party took it to Mayumba, on the way capturing the Pourvoyeur with slaves and ivory.
 After that, the Gipsey with other privateers took another French slaver, the Emilie, and sent it across the Atlantic to Grenada.
 A further success on this voyage was the capture of an American vessel with supplies for Martinique, which was taken to Jamaica.

 In 1798 George Case & Co. made Tobin master of the privateer Molly, and he voyaged to Angola.
-He took as prize a Spanish ship from Cadiz bound for the River Plate in South America.
+He took as prize a Spanish ship from Cádiz bound for the River Plate in South America.
 He returned with Archibald Dalzel as passenger.